Sevolino/domoticz_with_esp8266/thermometer/README.md

 <li>Change IDX to the value which you have writed.
 </ul>
 <p>Maybe you have to change the formula for the computing of temerature according to your sensor.
 You have to check its datasheet.
 For LM35dz which is used here it is <code>t = r * 285 / 1024</code></p>.
+<h2>Connecting sensor LM35dz to the Nodemcu</h2>
+<p>It is recommended connect the sensor to the unplugged Nodemcu.
+The LM35dz sensor has three pins.
+You have to find its function in the datasheet.
+Now you have to connect "-" to the GND pin and "+" to the Vin pin on the Nodemcu.
+You have to use the Vin pin and not the 3V3 because the current 5V is needed for LM35dz sensor.
+And connect data pin to the A0 pin on the nodemcu.
+Beware of the mismatch of the + and -, you can destroy the sensor.</p>